Fast DAQ system with image rejection for axion dark matter searches: Single channel DAQ process

-In the child process, the data array are, at first, converted into a two dimensional array with each row containing a single spectrum.
+In the child process, the data arrays are, at first, converted into a two dimensional array with each row containing a single spectrum.
 Then two child processes are again spawned, one for FFT and the other one for averaging the spectra and saving into a file.
 During the FFT process the data in each row are converted into voltage, and Fourier transformed.
 The output of the FFT is normalized and then converted into a single power spectrum.
 The power spectrum is finally put into a queue defined globally at the beginning of the main process.
 The other process receives the power spectra from the queue whenever it is filled, adds them together in a new buffer, divides it by the number of spectra after the last power spectrum is added, then saves it in the data file.
-Finally the two child processes are joined to their parent processes, and again are joined to the main process.
+Finally the two child processes merge with their parent processes, and again merge with the main process.

-The main process waits until the child process from a previous iteration of DAQ is joined.
-This means the next DAQ is possibly delayed if the total time necessary for the post process exceeds the DAQ time segment explained below.
+The main process waits until the child process from a previous DAQ cycle merges with its parents.
+This means the next DAQ cycle might be delayed if the total time necessary for the post process exceeds the DAQ cycle time segment explained below.
 The total time for post processing can be reduced in this case by employing several parallel jobs in multi-thread CPUs.

 With multi-thread CPUs, each FFT process can be shortened by multi-threading, or the overall tasks can be divided and done by several threads in parallel.
 Considering the large number of iterations and the fairly short time for each iteration, the latter is in practice more efficient.
 Since the FFT processes are already being performed in parallel and automatically assigned to another thread, using more threads can be done simply by dividing the tasks equally and spawning more FFT processes for assigning the divided tasks.
+Figure~\ref{FIG:DAQFLOW} shows the schematic of our DAQ process described above.